-If you do decide to contact technical support, please take a look at the form that starts on page 195 before you call.
-Filling out this form will help make sure that you have all of the information the tech support team needs to help you with your problem.
+If you do decide to contact Basler technical support, please take a look at the form that starts on page 215 before you call.
+Filling out this form will help make sure that you have all of the information the technical support team needs to help you with your problem.

-You will also find helpful information such as frequently asked questions, downloads, and technical notes at our website: www.basler-vc.com.
+You will also find helpful information such as frequently asked questions, downloads, and technical notes at our website:www.baslerweb.com.